1st Assault Regiment (Ukraine): 2023

 In the summer of 2023, the unit was reorganized as the 1st Separate Assault Battalion of the 67th Mechanized Brigade.
 In early 2024, the "Honor" and "Ulf" units departed from the battalion and brigade, continuing to use the same name and insignia.
 They would later go on to form the 108th Mechanized Battalion, as part of the 59th Motorized Brigade.

 2024

 By April 2024, following the complete restructuring of the 67th Mechanized Brigade, the battalion became fully independent from the brigade.
 In April 2025, the battalion was expanded to a regiment, becoming the 1st Assault Regiment.

 During the full-scale Russian invasion of Ukraine, the unit has participated in key battles, including those for Zaporizhzhia Oblast, Kyiv, Bilohorivka, Kherson Oblast, and in the 2022 Kharkiv counteroffensive.

 One of the unit's former military volunteers was USMC veteran and cousin of American vice president JD Vance — Nate Vance.

 2025

-On 13 June 2025, the 86th Territorial Defense Battalion of the 106th Territorial Defense Brigade announced its transfer into the 1st Assault Regiment, however, how specifically the unit is being integrated into the regiment hasn't been confirmed yet.
+On 13 June 2025, the 86th Territorial Defense Battalion of the 106th Territorial Defense Brigade announced its transfer into the 1st Assault Regiment, however, specifically how the unit is being integrated into the regiment has not been confirmed yet.